eclipsesource/tabris-js/doc/custom-widgets-ios.md

 A Tabris.js widget consists of a [JavaScript API](custom-widgets.md) and a native client side implementation.
 This document describes how to create the native implementation for a custom widget on the iOS platform.

-To implement a custom widget you’ll need the Tabris.js SDK, which is available as part of the [Pro](https://tabrisjs.com/pricing/) plan.
+In order to implement a custom widget you will need to build locally.
+Follow the [Local Build guide](local-build.md).

 ### Building upon Cordova infrastructure